New additions for 2019: Eilat, Israel, and Petra, Jordan! Scroll down for details.

-We are based in Netanya, Tiberias, and Jerusalem.
-Our trip includes sites from Israel's northern border in the Golan Heights to the Dead Sea in the south and numerous locations in and around Jerusalem.
+We are based in Netanya, Tiberias, Jerusalem, Eilat, and Tel Aviv.
+Our trip includes sites from Israel's northern border in the Golan Heights to the Red Sea in the south, numerous locations in and around Jerusalem, Tel Aviv/Joppa, Petra, Jordan, and more.
 Check out the itinerary here.

 What will we do?

 We learn about the geography, history, and politics of Israel, and discuss the future of the Middle East.
 We also cover religion, anthropology, archaeology, and other topics.
 All of the instruction occurs at site visits.
 The trip is a physically active experience.
 We do have a lot of fun!

 The course is an upper-division political science course (PS4850) with no pre-requisite requirements.
 Students can use the course for majors or minors in Political Science, International Relations, Global Studies, Religious Studies, Jewish & Holocaust Studies, or Middle East Studies.
 The course may be used in other programs with permission of the program advisor.

 There is no deadline for applications.
 The trip is open until full, so apply as soon as you are ready to commit.
 Your first payment is not due until November 30th or later (See below).

 The trip cost varies depending on the number of travelers.
 The range is $5,000 to $5,500.
 The cost INCLUDES: roundtrip airfare from Nashville, private transportation in Israel, a driver, a guide, all entrance fees, all lodging in Israel (double or triple rooms), breakfast and dinner every day, and trip insurance.
 Lunch daily, personal expenses, and tuition are not included in the cost.
 In-state students should receive a 25% discount on course tuition.
 Scholarships are available to MTSU students enrolled in the course (see below).

 Is the Israel trip more expensive than other programs?